 Editors Note: Today’s post is from Cory Ward one of the semi-finalists who are applying to become a regular contributor to Bourbon & Banter.
 We hope you’ll read all of their posts and let us know what you think of each applicant by commenting below the post, sharing online or dropping us a note via email.
-You can find out more about Cory on Twitter and Instagram.
-Good luck!

 This past Wednesday, I had the opportunity to meet with Jonathan Blue.
 For those of you who don’t know: Jonathan’s investment firm, Blue Equity, had already owned Party Mart and now recently acquired Liquor Barn with partners from Liquor Stores N.A.
 Ltd., a publicly traded company from Edmonton, Alberta, Canada.
 Talking about keeping Kentucky bourbon in Kentucky: That sure is one heck of a way to do it!

 During our time together, we spoke of many things, but what struck my interest was how he plans to change the game, in regards to how allocated bourbons hit his store shelves.
 Jonathan seems to believe very firmly in customer loyalty, which is something I have preached for years.
 I have always felt customers should be rewarded for repeat business, and this is exactly what we should see very soon from Liquor Barn.
 Party Mart has been doing this in a similar fashion for a long time, which is why they have been my store of choice.
 These two stores will now operate as separate brands, but essentially, the same company.